 Lisbon, a city that’s older than Paris, Madrid Rome and London by centuries, is no forgotten relic of past civilizations.
 Sure, there are plenty of wonderful museums and landmarks here, but those antiquities are just fragments compared to Lisbon’s big picture.
 The thriving nightlife, inviting music scene and unique cuisine of Portugal makes it a top destination for all kinds of travelers.

 There are just so many things to do in Lisbon that people don’t know about.
 We’re here to tell you all the things to do in Lisbon and all the places to visit in Lisbon.
 It is one of the few cities in Europe with an oceanfront and is therefore worth the trip.
-We will tell you the best time to visit Lisbon, best food to try in Lisbon and how much daily budget you need in Lisbon.
+We will tell you the best time to visit Lisbon, what to eat in Lisbon and how much daily budget you need in Lisbon.

 How to get to Lisbon